 - If you want to enjoy your time in Montana in the winter it’s worthy investing in a legit winter coat. —> I have this coat and love it!

 - Warm Socks: Keep those feet warm and dry!

-- Wool socks and extra ones to stick into your daypack.
+- Warm Socks: Wool socks plus extra ones to stick into your daypack.
 Keep those feet warm!

 - Face Shield: You’ll want this if you’re there on a windy day.

-- Thick, warm hat.
-I like the wool ones with fleece inside so they’re not itchy, like this one.
+- Thick, Warm Hat: I like the ones with fleece inside so they’re not itchy, like this one.

 If you’re going out into the backcountry of Glacier National Park, bring extra layers of clothes.
 Wet clothes can be dangerous.

 And remember — weather conditions and the temperature can change quickly and drastically in Glacier National Park.
 It’s not unheard of for wind and snow storms to happen suddenly, or for the temperature to drop from 40 degrees to below zero in just a few hours.